afeldman/PhotonDB/docs/architecture/README.md

-# RethinkDB Architecture Visualizations
+# PhotonDB Architecture Visualizations

-This directory contains Graphviz diagrams that visualize the RethinkDB 3.0 database hierarchy and storage architecture.
+This directory contains Graphviz diagrams that visualize the PhotonDB database hierarchy and storage architecture.

 ## Diagrams